Quick & Tasty: Mastering Easy Beef Quesadillas at Home

 - Onion (½ cup, finely chopped): caramelizes for sweetness

-- Spices: ground cumin (1 teaspoon), smoked paprika (½ teaspoon), chili powder (½ teaspoon)
+- Spices: ground cumin (1 tsp), smoked paprika (½ tsp), chili powder (½ tsp)

-- Lime wedges: for serving bright citrus contrast
+- Lime wedges: serve for citrus contrast

 Step by Step Guide to Assembling and Cooking Your Quesadilla Like a Pro